 Since 2012, FabRiders has been at the forefront of building, refining, and iterating participatory and network-centric practices to empower social change movements & initiatives.
-Founded and led by Dirk Slater, whose career spans nearly three decades of convening people in diverse contexts, FabRiders draws on deep expertise in facilitation, adult learning, and collaborative design.
+Founded and led by Dirk Slater, whose career spans nearly three decades of convening people in diverse contexts.

 Deep experience in participatory and network-centric approaches